W427697/Discord-/docs/get-started/nextjs.md

 Type: `typeof import('next/router') & getRouter: () => ReturnType<typeof import('next/router')['useRouter']>`

-Exports mocks that replaces the actual implementation of `next/navigation` exports.
-Also exports a `getRouter` function that returns a mocked version of [Next.js's `router` object from `useRouter`](https://nextjs.org/docs/pages/api-reference/functions/use-router#router-object), so that the properties can be manipulated and asserted on.
-Use these to mock implementations or assert on mock calls in a story's [play function](../writing-stories/play-function.md).
+This module exports mocked implementations of the `next/router` module's exports.
+It also exports a `getRouter` function that returns a mocked version of [Next.js's `router` object from `useRouter`](https://nextjs.org/docs/pages/api-reference/functions/use-router#router-object), allowing the properties to be manipulated and asserted on.
+You can use it mock implementations or assert on mock calls in a story's [play function](../writing-stories/play-function.md).

 <!-- TODO: Snippetize -->